carbon-language/carbon-lang/llvm/docs/ExceptionHandling.rst

 #. where to continue if the call raises an exception, either by a throw or the
    unwinding of a throw

-The term used to define a the place where an ``invoke`` continues after an exception is called a *landing pad*.
+The term used to define the place where an ``invoke`` continues after an exception is called a *landing pad*.
 LLVM landing pads are conceptually alternative function entry points where an exception structure reference and a type info index are passed in as arguments.
 The landing pad saves the exception